tigp/frontend-project-lvl2/README.md

 ## Discription

-The Program find the difference between two files and output result in format what you choice.
+The program find the difference between two files and output result in format what you choice.
 You can use stylish, plain of json format.

 ### Installation
 ```